 - Service Request

-Note that every custom attribute value mapping occurs bidirectional (From ServiceNow to Resolution Intelligence and from Resolution Intelligence to ServiceNow).
+Note that every custom attribute value mapping occurs bidirectionally from one platform to other and viceversa.

 Comments